InspiryThemes/realhomes-docs/docs/homepage-settings-classic.md

 ![Home Page Slider](images/home-setup/slider-classic3.png)

 After installing and activating Revolution Slider please navigate to **Dashboard → Slider Revolution** and click on **Import Slider** as shown in this screenshot below.
-The zip file of the slider is located in the main package of Real Homes Theme (**rh-main-package → Plugins → Revolution Slider → realhomes-slider-zip → realhomes.zip**).
+The zip file of the slider is located in the main package of RealHomes Theme (**rh-main-package → Plugins → Revolution Slider → realhomes-slider-zip → realhomes.zip**).

 ![Home Page Slider](images/included-plugins/rs-1.png)